 2015 Land Rover LR2 test mule spy shots

-Despite all the updates, there’s no hiding the fact that the LR2 has been on the market since the 2007 model year.
+Despite all the updates, there’s no hiding the fact that the vehicle is starting to show its age, having been on the market since the 2007 model year.
 The good news is that a successor is in the works, a test mule for which has been spotted once again by one of our spy photographers.

 The new LR2, which is expected to be revealed in late 2014, as a 2015 model, will once again share its platform with the Range Rover Evoque.
 Dubbed LR-MS, the platform is loosely based on Ford’s old EUCD design but has been thoroughly updated for use in the Evoque and now this new LR2.